timharek/timharek.no/content/blog/2022-10-31-2022-october-recently.md

 ### TV

-- She-Hulk &mdash; A big letdown, story felt rushed, it had no pace and the only cool thing about the show was Daredevil.
+- **She-Hulk** – A big letdown, story felt rushed, it had no pace and the only cool thing about the show was Daredevil.
-- House of the Dragon &mdash; Great show, interesting characters and intriguing conflicts, highly recommend!
+- **House of the Dragon** – Great show, interesting characters and intriguing conflicts, highly recommend!
-- Dahmer - Monster: The Jeffrey Dahmer Story &mdash; Great!
+- **Dahmer - Monster: The Jeffrey Dahmer Story** – Great!
 Evan Peters nailed all the weird vibes!

 ### Movies

-- Werewolf by Night &mdash; A breath of fresh air from Marvel Studios, it was a short film introducing us to the monsters of the
+- **Werewolf by Night** – A breath of fresh air from Marvel Studios, it was a short film introducing us to the monsters of the
   <abbr title="Marvel Cinematic Universe">MCU</abbr> and Ted was my favorite.
-- The Naked Gun: From the Files of Police Squad! &mdash; Showed my SO a great old slapstick-movie, comedies was different.
+- **The Naked Gun: From the Files of Police Squad!** – Showed my SO a great old slapstick-movie, comedies was different.

 Looking forward to Black Panther: Wakanda Forever in November, I really hope Marvel Studios delivers on this one!